AdobeDocs/experience-platform.pt-BR/help/query-service/data-governance/overview.md

 ## Privacidade {#privacy}

 O [Privacy Service](../../privacy-service/home.md) ajuda você a gerenciar solicitações de clientes para acessar e excluir seus dados de acordo com as regulamentações legais de privacidade.
 Ele faz isso pesquisando os dados de identificadores pré-existentes e acessa ou exclui esses dados, dependendo da tarefa de privacidade solicitada.
 Os dados devem ser rotulados corretamente para que o serviço determine quais campos acessar ou excluir durante trabalhos de privacidade.
 Os dados sujeitos a solicitações de privacidade devem conter informações de identidade do cliente para vincular os dados diferentes à pessoa individual à qual a solicitação de privacidade se aplica.
-O Serviço de consulta pode enriquecer os dados usados com um identificador exclusivo para atender a tarefas de privacidade.
+Query Service can enrich the data it uses with a unique identifier for the purpose of satisfying privacy jobs.

-As solicitações de privacidade podem ser enviadas para o data lake ou para o armazenamento de dados Perfil.
-Os registros excluídos do data lake não resultam na exclusão de perfis que foram feitos desses registros.
-Além disso, um trabalho de privacidade para excluir informações pessoais do data lake não exclui o perfil, portanto, qualquer informação (que contenha essa ID de perfil) assimilada após a conclusão do trabalho de privacidade atualiza esse perfil normalmente.
-Tal reafirma a necessidade de identificar adequadamente os dados utilizados em esquemas específicos.
+Privacy requests can be sent to the data lake or the Profile data store.
+Records deleted from the data lake do not result in the deletion of profiles that were made from those records.
+Also, a privacy job to delete personal information from the data lake does not delete their profile so any information (that contains that profile ID) ingested after the completion of the privacy job updates that profile as normal.
+This reaffirms the need to properly identify data used in hoc schemas.

-Consulte a documentação do Privacy Service para obter mais informações sobre [dados de identidade para solicitações de privacidade](../../privacy-service/identity-data.md) e como configurar suas operações de dados e aproveitar as tecnologias da Adobe para recuperar efetivamente as informações de identidade apropriadas para solicitações de privacidade do cliente.
+See the Privacy Service documentation for more information on [identity data for privacy requests](../../privacy-service/identity-data.md) and how to configure your data operations and leverage Adobe technologies to effectively retrieve the appropriate identity information for customer privacy requests.

-Os recursos do Serviço de consulta para governança de dados simplificam e simplificam o processo de categorização de dados e a adesão aos regulamentos de uso de dados.
-Depois que os dados são identificados, o Serviço de consulta permite alocar a identidade principal em todos os conjuntos de dados de saída.
-Você **deve** adicionar identidades ao conjunto de dados para facilitar as solicitações de privacidade de dados e trabalhar para a conformidade de dados.
+Query Service features for data governance simplify and streamline the process of data categorization and adherence to data usage regulations.
+Once the data has been identified, Query Service enables you to allocate the primary identity on all output datasets.
+You **must** add identities into the dataset to facilitate data privacy requests and work towards data compliance.

-Campos de dados de esquema podem ser definidos como um campo de identidade por meio da interface do usuário do Experience Platform.
-O Serviço de Consulta também permite [marcar as identidades primárias usando o comando SQL &#39;ALTER TABLE&#39;](../sql/syntax.md#alter-table).
-Definir uma identidade usando o comando `ALTER TABLE` é especialmente útil quando conjuntos de dados são criados usando SQL em vez de diretamente de um esquema por meio da interface do usuário do Experience Platform.
-Consulte a documentação para obter instruções sobre como [definir campos de identidade na interface](../../xdm/ui/fields/identity.md) ao usar esquemas padrão.
+Schema data fields can be set as an identity field through the Experience Platform UI and Query Service also allows you to [mark the primary identities by using the SQL command &#39;ALTER TABLE&#39;](../sql/syntax.md#alter-table).
+Setting an identity using the `ALTER TABLE` command is especially useful when datasets are created using SQL rather than directly from a schema through the Experience Platform UI.
+See the documentation for instructions on how to [define identity fields in the UI](../../xdm/ui/fields/identity.md) when using standard schemas.

 ## Higiene de dados {#data-hygiene}

-&quot;Higiene de dados&quot; refere-se ao processo de reparação ou remoção de dados que podem estar desatualizados, imprecisos, formatados incorretamente, duplicados ou incompletos.
-Esses processos garantem que os conjuntos de dados sejam precisos e consistentes em todos os sistemas. É importante garantir a higiene de dados adequada ao longo de cada etapa da jornada dos dados e até mesmo a partir do local de armazenamento de dados inicial.
-No Serviço de query da Experience Platform, esse é o data lake ou o armazenamento acelerado.
+&quot;Data hygiene&quot; refers to the process of repairing or removing data that may be outdated, inaccurate, incorrectly formatted, duplicated, or incomplete.
+These processes make sure that datasets are accurate and consistent across all systems.
+It is important to ensure adequate data hygiene along every step of the data&#39;s journey and even from the initial data storage location.
+In Experience Platform Query Service, this is either the data lake or the accelerated store.

-Você pode atribuir uma identidade a um conjunto de dados derivado para permitir o gerenciamento de dados de acordo com os serviços centralizados de higiene de dados da Experience Platform.
+You can assign an identity to a derived dataset to allow their data management following Experience Platform&#39;s centralized data hygiene services.

-Por outro lado, ao criar um conjunto de dados agregado no armazenamento acelerado, os dados agregados não podem ser usados para derivar os dados originais.
-Como resultado dessa agregação de dados, a necessidade de aumentar as solicitações de higiene de dados é eliminada.
+Conversely, when you create an aggregated dataset on the accelerated store, the aggregated data cannot be used to derive the original data.
+As a result of this data aggregation, the need to raise data hygiene requests is eliminated.

-Uma exceção a esse cenário é o caso de exclusão.
-Se uma exclusão da higiene de dados for solicitada em um conjunto de dados e antes que a exclusão seja concluída, outra consulta do conjunto de dados derivado será executada, então o conjunto de dados derivado capturará as informações do conjunto de dados original.
-Nesse caso, lembre-se de que, se uma solicitação para excluir um conjunto de dados tiver sido enviada, você não deverá executar nenhuma consulta de conjunto de dados recém-derivada usando a mesma fonte de conjunto de dados.
+An exception to this scenario is the case of deletion.
+If a data hygiene deletion is requested on a dataset and before the deletion is completed, another derived dataset query is executed, then the derived dataset will capture information from the original dataset.
+In this case, you must be mindful that if a request to delete a dataset has been sent, you must not execute any newly derived dataset queries using the same dataset source.

-Consulte a [visão geral sobre higiene de dados](../../hygiene/home.md) para obter mais informações sobre higiene de dados na Adobe Experience Platform.
+See the [data hygiene overview](../../hygiene/home.md) for more information on data hygiene in Adobe Experience Platform.